fireflyprotocol/integer-library/README.md

 ## Overview

 We have formally verified all non-trivial functions of this library using the Sui Prover.
+Verification was performed by [Asymptotic](https://asymptotic.tech) in partnership with [Bluefin](https://bluefin.io).

-The library is a fork the widely-used integer-mate library but with a focus on security and correctness, and backed by full formal verification.
+This library is a fork the widely-used [integer-mate library](https://github.com/CetusProtocol/integer-mate) but with a focus on security and correctness, and backed by full formal verification.

 The verification effort covers **126 functions** across multiple integer types (u64, u128, u256, i32, i64, i128).
 The only public functions not verified are wrappers-unwrappers of signed integers, as they are both trivial and needed as part of the verification itself.

 ## Key Highlights